W e l c o m e

 Humanity faces bigger problems than the proliferation of Waldorf schools and the spread of Rudolf Steiner's mystical doctrines.
-Nonetheless, the Waldorf movement should trouble anyone who prizes rationality and abhors the clandestine indoctrination of children.
+Nonetheless, the Waldorf movement should alarm anyone who prizes rationality and abhors the clandestine indoctrination of children.

 My name is Roger Rawlings.
-I attended a Waldorf school from second grade through high school.
+I attended a Waldorf school from second grade through twelfth.
 My mother was secretary to the headmaster at that school.
 Because I was in the school for so long, and because I occasionally questioned the headmaster, I gained some insights into the Waldorf movement's secret agenda.
 More to the point, in recent years I have conducted an extensive study of Anthroposophy and Waldorf education.
 This website is the result.

 There is nothing for sale at this site; there are no advertisements; I do not solicit anyone's financial support.
 I am not looking for money or applause.
 My purpose is simple: It is to tell you the truth about Waldorf schools.

 Waldorf schools often claim to pursue high, even noble, objectives.
 We educate the whole child, they claim; we respect the individuality of each child; we prepare students for lives as free, self-directing adults.